Up until a few weeks before this trip, Gibraltar had not even entered by mind as a country to visit.

 We managed to find a path to the newly opened Windsor Bridge which is a suspended bridge built over a 50 metre gorge.
 I’m pretty good with heights but for the faint hearted it might be a little unnerving!

 The walk around the rock was surprisingly peaceful despite being such a touristic spot.
 I guess it was a good thing that we had left so early.
-It also seemed to have affected notoriously naughty monkeys which were remarkably calm in our presence.
+It also seemed to have affected the notoriously naughty monkeys which were remarkably calm in our presence.
 That’s not to say that I wasn’t still a bit nervous.
 Being in such a close proximity to these amazing animals you realise just how much you are in their territory.
 They won’t give a damn if you want to pass them by on a narrow stairwell.
-You wait for them, not the other way around and that’s fine by me.
+You wait for them, not the other way around and that was fine by me!